Are you selling your services? Or just the portals?

 Another saying I really like is, “the quality of your questions will determine the quality of your business”.
 Can’t remember who said it first, or where I read it first, but its stuck with me and I sincerely hope it sticks with you too.

 Coming back to my point, to move your clients’ decision away from fee, get yourself into more situations where you’re asking questions.

 If you don’t know exactly why you’re sitting in their dining room, you can’t offer the best service and it will be impossible to get them the best result.

 Remember that you’re a professional.
-Take control of your meetings, turn them around and have the courage (it does take courage!) ask enough questions to ensure your client knows you care and that your job is far more than just photos, signboard and “all three portals.”
+Take control of your meetings, turn them around and have the courage (it does take courage!) to ask enough questions to ensure your client knows you care and that your job is far more than just photos, signboard and “all three portals”.

 Now you know their why, talk through yours.